Crazy-Fox-2/TI-Calc-Video-Generator/README.md

 A command-line utility for generating videos to play on Ti-83+SE, Ti-84+, and Ti-84+SE calculators.

-Converts a given video file into an application file to transfer to the calcuators.
+Converts a given video file into an application file to transfer to your calcuators.
 Videos will play at 20 frames per second, with 4-level greyscale and 10.24 KHz audio playback from the link port ([Demonstration](https://www.youtube.com/watch?v=JiZ8KPonHsw))